 Guest Scholars Program

-The GHI guest scholar program is designed to give visiting doctoral and postdoctoral scholars a base for their independent research in either Washington, DC or at the GHI’s branch office at the University of California, Berkeley (GHI PRO).
+The GHI guest scholar program is designed to give visiting scholars a base for their independent research in either Washington, DC or at the GHI’s branch office at the University of California, Berkeley (GHI PRO).
 Guest scholars should work in fields related to the GHI’s research foci and be interested in engaging in the scholarly community based at the GHI.
 The GHI is particularly interested in scholars who could engage with the community of scholars working in the history of knowledge (with a focus on migrant knowledge) and digital history.

 Applications are accepted on an ongoing basis.
 To inquire about becoming a GHI guest scholar, please send a brief cover letter, curriculum vitae, a project description (no more than 2,000 words), a research schedule for the stay in the United States (including your proposed dates), and details about of your funding to email@example.com.

 Guest scholars who are conducting their own research and are self-financed can travel to the U.S. under the Visa Waiver Program (country-specific restrictions apply) for up to 90 days, provided they possess an e-passport and an approved authorization through the Electronic System for Travel Authorization (ESTA).
-Visiting Fellows who are staying longer than 90 days or cannot travel under the Visa Waiver Program will require a non-immigrant visa to travel to the U.S.
+Guest Scholars who are staying longer than 90 days or cannot travel under the Visa Waiver Program will require a non-immigrant visa to travel to the U.S.

 Guest scholars in Washington will be provided space in the library reading room and given access to the GHI’s library resources.
 Scholars are also encouraged to engage with the academic community at the GHI by participating in the institute’s research seminar, colloquium, and other events.